 - Receipts and home remedies circa 1869 Ms2000-092 (PDF 3.7MB)

-Descriptions of Culinary History related manuscript collections are available online.
+Descriptions of food and drink related manuscript collections are available online.

 Several theses and dissertations have focused on culinary topics:

 Miles, Saranette Denise.
 A Fighter To The End: The Remarkable Life and Career Of Laura Jane Harper.
 Master of Arts

 McSorley, Charles P. Forming A Culinary Architecture, Master of Architecture, 2003 (Chair, Prof. Paul Emmons)

 Parrett, Matthew Barton.
 The Give and Take on Restaurant Tipping, PhD, Economics, 2003 (Chairs, Dr. Catherine Eckel, Dr. Mark Stegeman)